takenet/messaginghub-docs/docs/en/4-domains.md

 ## Tangram

-The Tangram domain developed and maintained by [Take.net](http://take.net) allow your application to use *SMS* to send and receive messages.
+The Tangram domain, developed and maintained by [Take.net](http://take.net), allow your application to use *SMS* to send and receive messages.
 In order to configure your application to use this domain, contact the Tangram team at *servicedesk@takenet.com.br*, get your configuration parameters and do to the *Messaging Hub Portal* to activate the domain for your application.